guansss/pixi-live2d-display/core/README.md

 # Live2D Cubism Core

 Live2D runtime libraries.
 All the files listed below must be placed in this folder when developing this project.

+Run `yarn setup` to get these files set up automatically.

 ### Cubism 2.1